seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **AARON**
 *\[Coming forward]*
 Why, how now, lords!
-So near the emperor’s palace dare you draw,
+So near the emperor's palace dare you draw,
 And maintain such a quarrel openly?
 Full well I wot the ground of all this grudge:
 I would not for a million of gold
 The cause were known to them it most concerns;
 Nor would your noble mother for much more
-Be so dishonour’d in the court of Rome.
+Be so dishonour'd in the court of Rome.
 For shame, put up.

 **DEMETRIUS**